DumbMahreeo/gofetch/README.md

 * Standard: The one where every time `dnf list installed` is called every time
 * Cached: The one where the number of packages is read from a cache file (described in the source file)
-* DBversion: The one where to get the list of installed packages `/var/cache/dnf/packages.db` is queried
+* DBversion: The one where to get the list of installed packages, `/var/cache/dnf/packages.db` is queried

-(I suggest the dbversion or the standard one.
-When I was on Fedora I used the dbversion)
+(I suggest the dbversion)

 ---